SaswatPadhi/saswatpadhi.github.io/_publications/oopsla2018_flashprofile.md

 We present a technique for synthesizing such profiles over a given language of patterns, that also allows for interactive refinement by requesting a desired number of clusters.

-Using a state-of-the-art inductive synthesis framework, PROSE, we have implemented our technique as =sc^FlashProfile^sc=.
+Using a state-of-the-art inductive synthesis framework, PROSE, we have implemented our technique as _FlashProfile_{:.small-caps}.
 Across $153$ tasks over $75$ large real datasets, we observe a median profiling time of only ∼$0.7$s.
-Furthermore, we show that access to syntactic profiles may allow for more accurate synthesis of programs, i.e. using fewer examples, in programming-by-example (PBE) workflows such as =sc^Flash Fill^sc=.
+Furthermore, we show that access to syntactic profiles may allow for more accurate synthesis of programs, i.e. using fewer examples, in programming-by-example (PBE) workflows such as _Flash Fill_{:.small-caps}.

 ###### BibTeX Citation